 In Greek and Roman understanding of sexuality, penetration was a proof of manhood and a prerequisite for a good reputation.
-Thus, at the same time doctors of the affected provided recipes for restorative agents, while bawdy authors wrote comic stories of men who failed the crucial test.
+Thus, doctors of the affected provided recipes for restorative agents, while bawdy authors wrote comic stories of men who failed the crucial test.

-During the 18th century, philosophes embraced the notion of men and woman inhabiting distinct sexual spheres while attempting to counter, cure and explain male sexual dysfunction.
+During the 18th century, philosophers embraced the notion of men and women inhabiting distinct sexual spheres while attempting to counter, cure and explain male sexual dysfunction.
 On the other hand, the nineteenth-century culture that insisted on privacy found discussion of such problems distasteful, although this important issue could not be ignored.

 Many historians claim that Viagra (sildenafil) has completely trumped psychoanalysis, sex therapy and even surgery.
-It was the first oral treatment for erectile dysfunction which was developed at Pfizer Laboratories practically by accident, and approved by the Food and Drug Administration in 1998.
-The question still remains did the new impotence pills that followed truly revolutionized sexuality.
+It was the first oral treatment for erectile dysfunction which was developed at Pfizer Laboratories practically by accident and approved by the Food and Drug Administration in 1998.
+The question still remains as to whether the impotence pills that followed truly revolutionized sexuality.

 Sexual dysfunction in women

 Although the term “female sexual dysfunction” was a fairly recent introduction to the medical literature, the recognition of this type of problem reaches further back.
-Even in the 16th century the diagnosis of nymphomania was not uncommon, and significant increase in the number of women with this condition has been observed in the Victorian era.
+Even in the 16th century, the diagnosis of nymphomania was not uncommon, and a significant increase in the number of women with this condition was observed in the Victorian era.

 First edition of the Diagnostic and Statistical Manual of Mental Disorders’ (DSM) in 1952 classified problems such as frigidity to a separate category of “Psychophysiological autonomic and visceral disorders”.
-Second edition published in 1968 was similar, though it added dyspareunia to the list.
+The second edition published in 1968 was similar, though it added dyspareunia to the list.